bbauska/W3Cx-3of5/README.md

 <h4>2 - Select the &lt;canvas&gt; element for use from JavaScript</h4>

-We can have more than one &lt;canvas&gt; in a single page, and canvases will be manipulated with JavaScript like other elements in the DOM.
+<p>We can have more than one &lt;canvas&gt; in a single page, and canvases will be manipulated with JavaScript like other elements in the DOM.</p>

 <h4>For example with:</h4>